davidbetz/hamlet/README.md

 This project gives you random text from Shakespeare's Hamlet.

-It also gives you data from Beowulf.
-It turns out that this is actually better.
+It also gives you data from **Beowulf**.
+It turns out that this is actually *better*.
 I'm tempted to completely rename this project.
 Beowulf's Old English gives text that one might think of as complete sentences, whereas Hamlet is obviously just random words.
 Also, Beowulf has non-alphanumeric characters to help with Unicode testing.

 So, Beowulf is better than ipsum lorem.